j3k0/cordova-plugin-purchase/README.md

 ### Note for Capacitor users

 Capacitor users can install this new version of the plugin without the help of the awesome-cordova-plugins wrapper.
-Just install the `cordova-plugin-purchase` module and `import "cordova-plugin-purchase"` in files where it's needed.
+Just install the `cordova-plugin-purchase` module and `import "cordova-plugin-purchase"` in files where it's needed. (some user reported using `import "cordova-plugin-purchase/www/store.d"` to get it working).

 As with other plugins, you should wait for Capacitor `this.platform.ready()` before using the plugin.